-While there are literally hundreds of high-profile gaming chairs on the market, it can be tough to find one that supports larger users.
+While there are hundreds of high-profile gaming chairs on the market, it can be challenging to find one that supports larger users.
 We’re not just talking people on the heavier side, but also those of us that tower above our friends.

-That’s why we’ll be looking at various other aspects, in the hopes of providing you enough information to draw your own conclusions about this product.
+That’s why we’ll be looking at various other aspects, in the hopes of providing you enough information to draw your conclusions about this product.
 Take a look!

 |Dimensions||51.1 x 27.5 x 23.6”|